What to Bring

 - Flat Mill Bastard File and flat sharpening stone.
 TSLH

-- Chalkline with red and blue chalk, and a hank of mason's line with line level.
+- Chalkline with black chalk, and a hank of mason's line with line level.
 TSLHK

 - Any Empty spray bottle for enhancing scribe